-Both Thailand and Bali are also offering a unique combination of lifestyle advantages, investment opportunities, and cultural richness that attract international investors.
+Both places are offering a unique combination of lifestyle advantages, investment opportunities, and cultural richness that attract international investors.
+However, the question remains: which is the best choice for your property investment?

-This article will dive deeper into the subject and provide the key information you need when considering real estate investments in Southeast Asia.
+This article will dive deeper into the subject, and provide the key information you need when considering real estate investments in Southeast Asia.

 Key Takeaways

-Economic Growth (2023) | 2.5% GDP growth | 5.71% GDP growth |
+Economic Growth (2024) | 5.48% | 2.5% |

-Bali Market Overview
+1. Bali Real Estate Market

 We will first look at the Bali market condition and opportunities:

-- Bali Economic Situation: Bali’s economy grew 5.52% in the first quarter of 2025 compared to last year.
+- Bali Economic Growth: Bali’s economy grew 5.52% in the first quarter of 2025 compared to last year.
 Tourism is also rising, with 591,221 foreign visitors in April—up 25.56% from March’s 470,851.

 - High Rental Yields (Long-Term Rental): Due to Bali's developing tourist industry, there is a high demand for rental homes.
 Long-term rentals (in hotspots) may provide stable cash flow with yields of 8-15%.